dcoeurjo/displayPTS/README.md

 ```
 ./diplayPTS  -i data.pts --vectorCols 5
 ```
-Each scalar columns will be considered as a `ScalarQuantity` in polyscope. `--vectorCols 5` means that columns 5 6 and 7 defines a vector quantity.
+Each scalar column will be considered as a `ScalarQuantity` in polyscope. `--vectorCols 5` means that columns 5 6 and 7 will define a vector quantity.

 Note that  you can display several pointsets:
 ```